-Serious crash: One person injured near Atiamuri
+Serious crash: Two injured in incident involving off-road motorbike near Atiamuri

-One person has been seriously injured in a crash near Atiamuri.
+Two people are seriously injured after a crash involving an off-road motorbike near Atiamuri.

+The crash happened at 1pm and two people were seriously injured, police confirmed.

-The Fire Service is in attendance at the crash scene near the intersection with State Highway 1 and Ohakuri Road.
+The Fire Service is also in attendance at the crash scene near the intersection with State Highway 1 and Ohakuri Road, south of Lake Atiamuri.

 The scene is near where eight people were killed in a horror head-on crash in April.
 Two vehicles were involved in the crash – an SUV and a van.